yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The data directory for the yugabyted server whose logs are desired.

 --base_dir *base-directory*
-: The base directory for the yugabyted server that whose logs are desired.
+: The base directory for the yugabyted server whose logs are desired.

 -----